InfiniteEndeavours/Portfolio-Site/README.md

 ## Bugs

-Navbar-Brand would push the Navbar div too far to the right and cause it to be off centered.
+Navbar-Brand would push the Navbar div too far to the right and cause it to be off text-centered.
 Thank you to @Dave Horrocks for helping.
 Fix is to apply the opposite margin (Margin-right = width+current margin of navbrand element)